Detailed guides to painful problems, treatments & more

 The cluneal nerves pass from the low back and sacrum into the buttocks, just under the skin, and they can get tangled up with ligaments and connective tissue on their way, potentially causing very low back pain.
 In 2016, Aota reported on “a case of severe low back pain, which was completely treated by release of the middle cluneal nerve.”72 Exploratory surgery identified nerves “entrapped in adhesions.”
 They cut them free … and that was the ticket.
 The patient was decisively cured.
 Which is pretty cool.

-#1 marks the site of the superior cluneal nerves & where the first surgery freed nerves from “adhesions.” #2 marks the middle cluneal nerve, where the second surgery freed it from entrapment in the ligament.
+#1 marks the site of the superior cluneal nerves and where the first surgery freed nerves from “adhesions.” #2 marks the middle cluneal nerve, where the second surgery freed it from entrapment in the ligament.
 Click to embiggen

 That’s about as structural a problem as we can imagine.
 Tissue in trouble!
 As physical as tangled sailboat rigging.